2016 FEU Tamaraws basketball team

-The 2016 FEU Tamaraws Men's Basketball Team represents Far Eastern University during the University Athletic Association of the Philippines' 79th season in men's basketball division.
-The Tamaraws are led by their fourth year coach Nash Racela.
+The 2016 FEU Tamaraws Men's Basketball Team represented Far Eastern University during the University Athletic Association of the Philippines' 79th season in men's basketball division.
+The Tamaraws were led by their fourth year coach Nash Racela.

-The Tamaraws are looking to defend their crown this season, facing a great challenge with core players like Mac Belo, Mike Tolomia and Russel Escoto leaving the team due to graduation, FEU parades a lineup with half of the team are newcomers.
+The Tamaraws were looking to defend their crown this season, facing a great challenge with core players like Mac Belo, Mike Tolomia and Russel Escoto having left the team due to graduation, Half of the team were newcomers.